crescentii/CommonWealth_Submit/newseries/README.md

 features = ['Funding block','Funding Amount[CELO]','Number of LZ tx','Total LZ Volume $','Average LZ Volume $','Number of OAPPS','Number of Sendchian','Number of Chian']
 ```
 The input of the last clustering algorithm is intial all available parameters of the initial dataset, and it attempts to divide the dataset into as many clusters as possible.
 Similarly, clusters with less than 20 internal members will be deleted.
 This way we get the final output data.
-After 4 times of cluster filtering, we now have preliminary processing results, which are [initial_output1](initial_output1.csv), [initial_output2](initial_output2.csv) and [initial_output3](initial_output3.csv).
+After 4 times of cluster filtering, we now have preliminary processing results.

 ### Fifth filter(universal filter)

+Note：the multichain wallet balance$(from debank api) snapshot time:
+- dataset1: around May-24-2024 11:30PM UTC+8
+- dataset2: around May-26-2024 1:30PM UTC+8
+- dataset3: around May-27-2024 11:00AM UTC+8

 Here we will show a big killer: multichain wallet balance.
 In the results obtained after the above 4 times of filtering, I obtained the multichain wallet balances of all addresses in the results through Debank, and then performed a full-data clustering filter, which will greatly reduce the probability of false positive samples.
-You can get final dataset here: [final_dataset1](dataset1.csv), [final_dataset2](dataset2.csv) and [final_dataset3](dataset3.csv).

 The set Affinity Propagation feature parameters are
 ```python
 features = ['Funding block','Funding Amount[CELO]','Number of LZ tx','Total LZ Volume $','Average LZ Volume $','Number of OAPPS','Number of Sendchian','Number of Chian', 'Onmichain Balance$','Onmichain Balance$']
 ```

-After five times identify and filter, we have the final data, see [processed_data1](final_output1.csv), [processed_data2](final_output2.csv) and [processed_data3](final_output3.csv).
+After five times identify and filter, we have the final data, see [final_output1](final_output1.csv), [processed_data2](final_output2.csv) and [processed_data3](final_output3.csv).

 ### More ways to remove false positive samples
 To provide further evidence, I will provide each cluster address with a large-scale homogenization operation different from  filter source in table (such as a large-scale homogenization withdrawal from the exchange again)